Template — Hiring process

 Step 8—Offer stage

-- Send candidate informal welcome email to let them know an offer is coming
+- Send candidate informal welcome email or give them a phone call to let them know an offer is coming

-- Request references and complete reference and background checks (criminal, fact checks resumes and others areas of the application) (can use Checkr)
+- Request references and complete reference and background checks (criminal, fact checks resumes and others areas of the application) - Qatalog also enables you to automate routine processes such as reference requests with externally shared Workflows.

 - Develop offer package—get approval from hiring lead and leadership if needed

-- If candidate rejects offer, refer back to other warm candidates or continue sourcing
+- If candidate rejects the offer, refer back to other warm candidates or continue sourcing

-- If candidate accepts offer, notify hiring manager and welcome candidate
+- If candidate accepts offer, notify the hiring manager and welcome the candidate

 This template was inspired by the Almanac Team.